Dancing with the Stars (American TV series) season 8: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges scores in charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 Each couple performed either the cha-cha-cha or waltz.
 Couples are listed in the order they performed.

 Week 2

 Each couple performed either the quickstep or salsa.
 The two couples in the bottom two competed against each other in a dance-off to determine which would also be eliminated.
 Couples are listed in the order they performed.

 Due to an injury, Steve-O was unable to dance on the live show, so his rehearsal footage was shown and scored instead.

 Week 3

-Each couple performed either the samba or foxtrot.
+Each couple performed either the foxtrot or samba.
 The two couples in the bottom two competed against each other in a dance-off to determine which would also be eliminated.
 Couples are listed in the order they performed.